Skip to content

 • Check engine light illuminated

-• Intermittent stalling while driving
+• Sudden or intermittent stalling while driving

-• Hard starting, especially when warm
+• Hard starting, especially when the engine is warm

-• Loss of power or hesitation
+• Noticeable loss of power or surging under acceleration

 What causes P0340?